agude/agude.github.io/_posts/2022-01-03-all_my_sons_language_development_comparison.md

 - I was able to better identify when he had learned new English words but not new Chinese words, which led to a selection effect in what was recorded.

+With one additional month of living with Ash (not reflected in the chart and data) his Chinese has really taken off recently, using whole sentences instead of just a few words, which leads me to suspect that the slowdown in the data is mostly due to the selection effect mentioned above.

-Interestingly my wife tells me that Cory's current Chinese is worse than Theo's was at the same age.
+Also interestingly my wife tells me that Cory's current Chinese is worse than Theo's was at the same age.
 Perhaps Cory's development slowed or there is more to proficiency than just number of words known.